-As part of our improvement for Great Northern passengers 25 6-car Class 717 trains are currently being built and tested in Germany by Siemens.
+As part of our improvement for Great Northern passengers 25 6-car Class 717 trains have been built and tested in Germany by Siemens.
 The trains will replace all the current 40-year old Class 313 trains running in and out of Moorgate, provider greater capacity and improved reliability for passengers.

 The new trains will double capacity on some services and feature the latest passenger technology.
 Benefits include:

 - customer information screens with live updates from London Underground